Course catalogue and vacancies – doctoral courses

 Courses are arranged as freestanding courses, within doctoral education programmes and within research schools.

 Freestanding courses and courses within the programmes are presented in the catalogue.
 After the application period any course vacancies are announced on this web site.

 The course catalogue is published around April 15 respectively October 15 and is open for application during one month.
 Application is made directly in the catalogue.
 See also additional courses in laboratory animal science, other than those advertised in the catalogue.

-The course catalogue for spring semester 2019 will be open for application during the period October 15 to November 15, 2018.
+The course catalogue for autumn semester 2019 will be open for application during the period April 15 to May 15, 2019.

-KI's courses are open for registered doctoral students at all universities and colleges as well as KI post docs.
+KI's courses are open for registered doctoral students at all higher education institutions, as well as for KI post docs.
 If space allows, other applicants may also be accepted.

 The list below is continuously updated with the doctoral courses that have vacancies after the application period in the course catalogue has ended and until the start of the course.
 These courses are filled primarily with registered doctoral students or KI post docs in accordance with the selection criteria for courses at doctoral level.

 Courses marked with a (*) are general science courses.

 2618 Write your research results and get them published*, 2019-06-10 -- 2019-06-20.
 Apply via email to: Anna.Hildenbrand.Wachtmeister@ki.se